speedie1337/spmenu/README.md

 ### Scripts

-This build of spmenu should work with all spmenu scripts.
+This build of spmenu should work with all spmenu/dmenu scripts.
 [Here](https://codeberg.org/speedie/speedwm-extras) are a few I've written/use:

 ### Notes for users of Arch